CyberFlameGO/svnpython/Doc/c-api/unicode.rst

    Return *NULL* if an exception was raised by the codec.

-   .. versionadded:: 2.6

 .. cfunction:: PyObject* PyUnicode_AsUTF32String(PyObject *unicode)

-   Return a Python string using the UTF-32 encoding in native byte order.
+   Return a Python byte string using the UTF-32 encoding in native byte order.
 The string always starts with a BOM mark.
 Error handling is "strict".
    Return *NULL* if an exception was raised by the codec.

-   .. versionadded:: 2.6

 These are the UTF-16 codec APIs: